apache/trafficcontrol/docs/source/api/v4/cdns_name_federations_id.rst

 	.. note:: This key will only be present if the description was provided when the federation was created

-:lastUpdated: The date and time at which this federation was last modified, in ISO format
+:lastUpdated: The date and time at which this federation was last modified, in an ISO-like format
 :ttl:         Time to Live (TTL) for the ``cname``, in hours